David ‘Panda’ Mery

 Almost too calm neurodivergent researcher, bricoleur, productive irritant and flâneur

-overcoming the barriers, challenging stereotypes and enabling
+barriers, challenging stereotypes and enabling autistics to take

-2019).
-This autistic-led research project will be investigating
+autistic-led two-year research project is investigating the

 - Member, London Borough of Hackney

 Autism Alliance Board and of its User & Community